Health and Exercise Physiology

 This course will be periodically offered in an area of special interest to students by a staff member or adjunct professor.
 (Offered occasionally in fall or spring semesters.)
-Three hours per week.
+Two hours per week.
 Two semester hours.

 HEP-220.
-Critical Components of Conditioning
+Critical Components of Strength & Conditioning

 This course is designed to introduce students to the concepts of conditioning as it relates to muscular strength and endurance as well as various forms of cardiovascular training.
 The course will emphasize the identification and analysis of the critical elements of weight training exercises, teaching progressions involved in conditioning, and safety and organizational implications of conditioning.
 Prerequisites: HEP-100 and permission of instructor.
 (Offered spring and fall semesters.)
 Three hours per week.
-Three semester hours.
+Four semester hours.

 HEP-223.
 Teaching Games for Understanding: Team Sports